Sitting Risks: A Person Who Sits For Long Hours Should See This

 Sitting continuously for a long time and with a tight cloth puts constant pressure on the lower muscles, which in turn causes irritability in that area.

-If your driver, sitting job person, etc so avoid long periods sitting, which may lead to this disease
+If your driver, sitting job person, etc so avoid long periods sitting, which may increase the risk of piles.

 6. Type II diabetes Risk